 During my pensive morning, I was reminded of how often I used to sit there, especially as a teenager.
 It was the perfect spot to talk on the telephone (one of those old time rotary models that hung on the wall, leashed with a cord).
 It was also a good place to build puzzles, play cards and board games, do homework, and complete word searches.
 We had meals there too, but beyond birthdays, holiday gatherings, and Sunday dinners, we didn’t use the table much for eating.

 Then in high school, I had my daily breakfast there while I studied.
 I abandoned my TV tray because I needed more room to make sense of my vile chemistry and calculus notes.
 I’d nosh and get hyped up on Pop-Tarts, Lucky Charms, or milk and cookies (six Oreos, to be exact, dipped into a mug featuring Big Bird).
-My father, my alarm clock and ride to school, was always encouraging a more substantial, warmer breakfast.
+My father, who served as my alarm clock and ride to school, always encouraged a more substantial, warmer breakfast.
 One day, when we were low on “good” groceries, I finally took him up on his offer.
 At that table, I graduated from physics and sugar highs in exchange for his specialties, scrambled eggs and rye toast.

 While avoiding my current tasks and lingering over breakfast, I recalled the first dream I had of my father, Frank Thomas Snyder, since his passing in 2006.
 It came to me six months later, during the Christmas season: